n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent.md

 ## Tools Agent

+This agent has an enhanced ability to work with tools, and can ensure a standard output format.

-Use the Tools Agent node to use [Langchain's tool calling](https://js.langchain.com/docs/modules/agents/agent_types/tool_calling){:target=_blank .external-link} interface.
-These are models that detect when a function should be called and respond with the inputs that should be passed to the function.
-Additionally, this agent has a improved output parsing capabilities since the parser will be passed as a formatting tool.
+The Tools Agent implements [Langchain's tool calling](https://js.langchain.com/docs/modules/agents/agent_types/tool_calling){:target=_blank .external-link} interface This interface describes available tools and their schemas.
+The agent also has improved output parsing capabilities, as it passes the parser [TODO: where does it pass it to?
+The model?] as a formatting tool.

 --8<-- "_snippets/integrations/builtin/cluster-nodes/use-with-chat-trigger.md"

-Currently only the following chat models are supported:
+This agent supports the following chat models:

 * [OpenAI Chat Model](/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmchatopenai/)
 * [Groq Chat Model](/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmchatgroq/)